smk291/tetris/readme.md

 * Tetris has no win conditions.
 The goal is to continue playing for as long as possible.
 The game ends when the next active block spawns on a square already present on the playfield, meaning that at least one cell on the top row already contains a square (i.e. the board is at least partly full).

 #### Source code<a name="code"></a>
 My implementation of the game is currently written in Java using no outside libraries.
 The interface is written from scratch with JavaFX and Swing.
-The overriding goals of the project has been to practice writing effective, clear, readable, maintainable, well-tested object-oriented code, test different data structures, refine my coding process, practice writing documentation, and have fun.

 The `Tetris` class contains `main`.